Cindy Sherman: 2010s

-Her exhibition at the Museum of Modern Art in 2012 also presented a photographic mural (2010–11) accompanied by films selected by Sherman.
+Her exhibition at the Museum of Modern Art in 2012 presented a photographic mural (2010–11) accompanied by films selected by Sherman.
 In this mural, she photoshopped her face with a decorative backdrop to transform herself into a fictitious environment.
 Along with other characters, Sherman toys with the idea of reality and fantasy together.
 Based on a 32-page insert Sherman did for POP using vintage clothes from Chanel's archive, a more recent series of large-scale pictures from 2012 depict outsized enigmatic female figures standing in striking isolation before ominous painterly landscapes the artist had photographed in Iceland during the 2010 eruptions of Eyjafjallajökull and on the isle of Capri.

 In 2017, she collaborated on a "selfie" project with W Magazine that was based on the concept of the "plandid", or "the planned candid photograph".
 Sherman utilized a variety of photo-correction apps to create her Instagram portraits.

 From 2019 she showed self-portraits executed as tapestries by a Belgian workshop.